-- A. Administrative Law Court means an independent body of administrative law judges who preside over public hearings involving the promulgation of regulations, as authorized in section 1-23-111 of the South Carolina Code, and decide contested cases and appellate cases pursuant to the authority in section 1-23-310 of the South Carolina Code, et seg., and as otherwise provided by law. - B. Administrative Law Judge means a judge as defined in sections 1-23-310(1) and 1-23-500, and as elected pursuant to section 1-23-510. - C. Administrative Procedures Act means Article 3, Chapter 23 of Title 1, the South Carolina Administrative Procedures Act. - D. Appeal means the review conducted by an administrative law judge of a final decision of a hearing officer of the Office of Motor Vehicle Hearings on the record established in the Office and any additional evidence presented to the administrative law judge pursuant to the Administrative Procedures Act. - E. Chief Judge means the Chief Administrative Law Judge of the Administrative Law Court as defined in sections 1-23-510, 1-23-540, 1-23-570 and 1 23 600 of the South Carolina Code (as amended). - F. Contested Case is defined in section 1-23-310 of the South Carolina Code (as amended).
-It is a case for which an administrative hearing is conducted pursuant to the Administrative Procedures Act, and includes hearings conducted by the Office of Motor Vehicle Hearings pursuant to section 1-23-660 of the South Carolina Code (as amended). - G. Court means the Administrative Law Court.
+- A. Administrative Law Court means an independent body of administrative law judges who preside over public hearings involving the promulgation of regulations, as authorized in S.C.
+Code Ann. § 1-23-111, and decide contested cases and appellate cases pursuant to the authority in S.C.
+Code Ann. § 1-23-310, et seq. and as otherwise provided by law. - B. Administrative Law Judge means a judge as defined in S.C.
+Code Ann. §§ 1-23-310(1) and 1-23-500 and as elected pursuant to S.C.
+Code Ann. § 1-23-510. - C. Administrative Procedures Act means Article 3, Chapter 23 of Title 1, the South Carolina Administrative Procedures Act. - D. Appeal means the review conducted by an administrative law judge of a final decision of a hearing officer of the Office of Motor Vehicle Hearings on the record established in the Office and any additional evidence presented to the administrative law judge pursuant to the Administrative Procedures Act. - E. Chief Judge means the Chief Administrative Law Judge of the Administrative Law Court as defined in S.C.
+Code Ann. §§ 1-23-510, 1-23-540, 1-23-570 and 1-23-600 - F. Contested Case is defined in S.C.
+Code Ann. § 1-23-310.
+It is a case for which an administrative hearing is conducted pursuant to the Administrative Procedures Act, and includes hearings conducted by the Office of Motor Vehicle Hearings pursuant to Section 1-23-660. - G. Court means the Administrative Law Court.
 It is defined in S.C.
-Code Ann. § 1-23-500 as a court of record. - H. Hearing Officer means a hearing officer of the Office of Motor Vehicle Hearings who is appointed by the Chief Judge of the Administrative Law Court to conduct contested case hearings. - I. Office or Office of Motor Vehicle Hearings (OMVH) means the Office of Motor Vehicle Hearings created by section 1-23-660 of the South Carolina Code (as amended).
-Its purpose is to provide contested case hearings arising from determinations by the South Carolina Department of Motor Vehicles.

-J. Party means each person or agency as defined in section 1-23-310 of the South Carolina Code (as amended) named or admitted as a party or properly seeking and entitled to be admitted as a party, including a law enforcement agency as provided by section 1-23-60 of the South Carolina Code (as amended).
+Code Ann. §1-23-500 as a court of record. - H. Hearing Officer means a hearing officer of the Office of Motor Vehicle Hearings who is appointed by the Chief Judge of the Administrative Law Court to conduct contested case hearings. - I. Office means the Office of Motor Vehicle Hearings. - J. Office of Motor Vehicle Hearings means the Office of Motor Vehicle Hearings created by S.C.
+Code Ann. §1-23-660.
+Its purpose is to provide contested case hearings arising from determinations by the South Carolina Department of Motor Vehicles. - K. Party means each person or agency as defined in S.C.
+Code Ann. § 1-23-310 named or admitted as a party or properly seeking and entitled to be admitted as a party, including a law enforcement agency as provided by S.C.
+Code Ann. §1-23-660.
 An applicant or licensee whose application or license is the subject of a request for a contested case hearing shall be deemed a party and shall be served with copies of all papers filed in the case.